How Do I Prevent Fleas And Ticks On My Puppy?

 Administering oral preventive medications correctly is essential to ensure their effectiveness and safety for your puppy.
 Pills or chewable tablets should be given as per the veterinarian's instructions.
 Some medications are administered once a month, while others may require more frequent dosages.

-It is important to give the medication with or immediately after a meal to minimize the risk of stomach upset.
+It is important to give the medication with food or immediately after a meal to minimize the risk of stomach upset.
 If you have multiple pets, ensure that each receives the appropriate medication and dosage to prevent cross-contamination or incorrect administration.

 Always follow the veterinarian's guidelines regarding dosage, frequency, and duration of medication.
 If you have any concerns or notice any adverse reactions in your puppy, contact your veterinarian immediately.